 There's an earthy beauty in the simplicity of the decor at Morel.
 It belies the kitchen's dedication to well constructed dishes that rely on the freshness of local ingredients to make them shine.
 The menu changes frequently, making it all the more lovely for a repeat visit.

 Movida at Hotel Madrid

 Enjoy Spanish cuisine in a romantic setting, indoors or outdoors in a lush, private patio (weather permitting, of course).
 Tapas, paella and noodles dishes are just some of the available entrees.

-Still one of the city's favorite destination restaurants, Bay View's Odd Duck offers a stellar menu of globally inspired plates, many of which change daily.
+Odd Duck moved into its new Walker's Point location and continues to offer a stellar menu of globally inspired plates, many of which change daily.
 It's the perfect place to explore new flavors while sharing the experience with someone you love.